 Give information to an inspector from the Department of Labour if he or she should require it.

-Carry out any lawful instruction which the employer or authorised person prescribes with regard to Health and Safety.
+Carry out any lawful instruction which the employer or authorized person prescribes with regard to Health and Safety.

 Comply with the rules and procedures that the employer gives him or her.